zmandyhe/advanced-lane-finding/README.md

 #### 4.2 Brute search for the first sliding window, then search from prior line position to adjust the window only when necessary
-After using sliding windows to track the lane lines out into the distance, but may seem inefficient, An improved apporach is that since the lines don't necessarily move a lot from frame to frame, rather than  using the full algorithm from before and starting fresh on every frame, I used anothere apporach here is instead I just searched in a margin around the previous line position from the previous window.
-When I lose track of the lines, the algorithem will go back to brute sliding windows search to rediscover the lines.
+After using sliding windows to track the lane lines out into the distance, but may seem inefficient, An improved apporach is that since the lines don't necessarily move a lot from frame to frame, rather than  using the full algorithm from before and starting fresh on every frame, I use another apporach here is instead I just search in a margin around the previous line position from the previous window.
+When I lose track of the lines, the algorithem will go back to brute search sliding windows to rediscover the lines.

-The left_lane_inds and right_lane_indsto hold the pixel values contained within the boundaries of a given sliding window.
+The left_lane_inds and right_lane_inds to hold the pixel values contained within the boundaries of a given sliding window.
 This time, I take the polynomial functions we fit before (left_fit and right_fit), along with a hyperparameter margin, to determine which activated pixels fall into the area of search based on activated x-values within the +/- margin of our polynomial function.

 ```
     leftx = nonzerox[left_lane_inds]